Dimensionless physics: continuation: Dimensions of tetrads and metric

 The variation of action leads to the Hamilton--Jacobi equation expressed in terms of the contravariant metric $g^{\mu\nu}$:

-Since the action (\ref{particleAction}) is dimensionless, the dimensionless interval makes the particle mass $M$ also dimensionless, $[M]=[1]=0$.
+Since the action is dimensionless, the dimensionless interval makes the particle mass $M$ in Eq.(\ref{particleAction}) also dimensionless, $[M]=[1]=0$.
 Then both terms in Eq.(\ref{HJ}) are dimensionless.
 This is valid for the arbitrary dimension $N$ of spacetime.

 In the spacetime crystal, the interval between the events is counted in terms of the lattice points, and this is the geometric reason why the interval is dimensionless.
 In case of the other possible origins of the dimensionless interval, this demonstrates that the interval determines the dynamics of the particle, rather than the geometric distance.
 In the first case the dynamics comes from geometry, while in the second case the geometry follows from dynamics.
+That is why there is the difference between the dimension $[L]$ of the geometric quantity, the length, and the zero dimension $[L]^0$ of the dynamical quantity, the interval.